vb9Sanger/SMC1A-SGE/README.md

 all name this class `LOF` (e.g. `anchor_mu_lof`, `--lof_label`), for historical reasons;
 this README uses **PTV** in prose instead, reserving "loss-of-function" for the actual functional/mechanistic claim (which is what the assay's `anchor_tier` result speaks to, not what goes into building the anchor).
-The distinction matters concretely: not every PTV causes loss of function (NMD escape being the clearest exception, handled explicitly below), so treating the annotation label and the functional outcome as interchangeable would beg the question this step's classification is meant to test.

 Run on the Day15-vs-reference DESeq2 output files from MAVEQC (e.g. `APDY_exon2_all_deseq2_results_condition_Day15_vs_Day4.tsv`), [`gaussian_shrinkage_classifier.R`](Code/pipeline/gaussian_shrinkage_classifier.R) classifies every variant into `enriched` / `no impact` / `weakly depleting` / `strongly depleting`.